 - Participation in the Ethnic Survey portion of the application is voluntary.
 We do encourage US Citizens and Permanent Residents to respond, since the data is used by the department for various purposes, including determining eligibility for financial support.
 International applicants should not complete the Ethnic Survey.

 - Both essays, the Statement of Purpose and the Personal History Statement are required of all applicants.
 These must be two separate essays – do not submit the same essay twice.
 Refer to the “Tips for Application Essays” section below for additional help with the essays.

-- if you want to be considered for any kind of financial aid, US Citizens and Permanent Residents should complete the Fellowship Application for Domestic Students.
-International applicants should complete the Fellowship Application for International Students.
+- if you want to be considered for any kind of financial aid, US Citizens and Permanent Residents should complete the Fre Application for Financial Aid (FAFSA) https://studentaid.gov/.